alexmackey/HackTheCat/readme.md

 1. Create a database: `CREATE DATABASE hackthecat;`
 1. Create a user: `CREATE USER 'hackthecat'@'localhost' IDENTIFIED BY 'catsarebest';`
 1. Give the new user all privileges to access the hackthecat database: `GRANT ALL PRIVILEGES ON hackthecat.* TO 'hackthecat'@'localhost';`
-1. Refresh the database privileges `flush privileges;`
+1. Refresh the database privileges with `flush privileges;`

 ### Setup application

 1. First we need to create a file called .env in /web which will tell the app how to conenct to the database.
-Take the following content (replacing the <..> bits with options you have used and ensuring there are no <>'s in this file!:
+Take the following content (replacing the <..> bits with options you have used) and ensuring there are no <>'s in this file!:

 ```
 PORT=<port you want to run the app on e.g. 3000>